 Where the data collected in a time series changes, note this in the data description so that users of the data asset are aware and able to adapt their treatments.

 In some cases, changes in the underlying collections may result in the production of a new data asset.
 When this happens, a new metadata record should be created that identifies the previous data record and outlines the reasons for the modification.

 If data assets have changed, make sure the appropriate risk assessments have been completed

 Every time you audit an existing data record it is important to check whether any of the risk indicators have changed.
-For more information, refer to the Conduct a risk assessment section on the page.
+For more information, refer to the Conduct a risk assessment section on the Releasing your data under the Open Data program page.

 Keeping contacts and contact details current